 These marketing efforts may not succeed for a variety of reasons, including changes to search engine algorithms, ineffective campaigns across marketing channels, and limited experience in certain marketing channels like television.
 External factors beyond our control may also affect the success of our marketing initiatives, such as filtering of our targeted communications by email servers, homebuyers and home sellers failing to respond to our marketing initiatives, and competition from third parties.
 Any of these factors could reduce the number of homebuyers and home sellers to our website and mobile application.
-We also anticipate that our marketing initiatives may be difficult.
+We also anticipate that our marketing efforts will become increasingly expensive as competition increases and we seek to expand our business in existing markets.
+Generating a meaningful return on our marketing initiatives may be difficult.
 If our strategies do not attract homebuyers and home sellers efficiently, our business and growth would be harmed.
 Even if we successfully increase revenue as a result of these efforts, that additional revenue may not offset the related expenses we incur.